withastro/adapters/.changeset/good-plums-guess.md

 '@astrojs/cloudflare': patch
 ---

-Improves compatibility with the next version of Astro, 4.0.
-WASM modules previously would fail to load.
+Improves compatibility with Astro 4.0. using WASM modules